jacek99/immutizer4j/README.md

 <http://projectlombok.org/features/Value.html>

-That is what is used throughout this project for any immutable POJOs.
+It is used throughout this project for any immutable POJOs.

 # License